dcschmid/melody-mind/README.md

   - Easy: Maximum 500 points
   - Medium: Maximum 750 points
   - Hard: Maximum 1000 points
+- 50:50 Joker: Limited use based on difficulty:
+  - Easy: 3 Jokers
+  - Medium: 5 Jokers
+  - Hard: 10 Jokers
+  - Use the 50:50 Joker to eliminate two wrong answers and increase your chances of success.
 - Golden LPs: Unlock special rewards based on your performance:
   - Musik-Novice: For completing all questions in Easy mode
   - Musik-Master: For completing all questions in Medium mode